Meridian, Mississippi: Economy

 Early on, the economy depended greatly upon the railroads in the area.
 The city was the largest in Mississippi around the start of the 20th century, with five major rail lines and 44 trains coming in and out daily.
 The city's economy not only depended on the rails but the goods, such as timber and cotton, transported on them.
 With these rail-based industries, the city was a great economic power in the state and region from about 1890 through 1930.
 Though its economy slowed with the decline of the railroading industry in the 1950s, the city has adapted, moving from a largely rail-based economy to a more diversified one, with healthcare, military, and manufacturing employing the most people.

 Along with Lauderdale County and the city of Marion, Meridian is served by the East Mississippi Business Development Corporation, which was formed in 1996 by a group of business leaders from the area.
 While as of April 2010, the city's civilian labor force was only 15,420 people, there is a population of 232,900 in a 45 mi radius and 526,500 in a 65 mi radius, of which 104,600 and 234,200 people respectively are in the labor force.
 The city thus serves as a hub of employment, retail, health care, and culture activities.
 Eighty percent of Lauderdale County's workers reside in the county while 90% live within 45 miles.

 In April 2020, there were 5,101 people employed in the healthcare field in Lauderdale County.
-Rush Health Systems is the largest healthcare organization in the region, employing 2,465 people, followed by Anderson Regional Health System with 1,343 and East Mississippi State Hospital with 943.
+Ochsner Rush Health is the largest healthcare organization in the region, employing 2,465 people, followed by Anderson Regional Health System with 1,343 and East Mississippi State Hospital with 943.
 There are two hospitals in Meridian, as well as many other healthcare-related facilities.
 Anderson Regional Medical Center provides cardiovascular surgery, a Level II newborn intensive-care unit, and a health and fitness center.
-In December 2010, Anderson bought Riley Hospital and absorbed its employees and stroke treatment center and rehabilitation services.
-Rush Foundation Hospital and the related Rush Health Systems operate a Specialty Hospital of Meridian, which offers long-term care for non-permanent patients who require more recovery time in a hospital setting.
+In December 2010, Anderson bought Riley Hospital and absorbed its employees, stroke treatment center and rehabilitation services.
+In June 2021, Rush Foundation Hospital and its associated Rush Health Systems clinics were acquired by Ochsner Health Systems of New Orleans.
+Ochsner Rush Health continues to operate the Ochsner Specialty Hospital of Meridian, which offers long-term care for non-permanent patients who require more recovery time in a hospital setting.
 Other healthcare facilities in Meridian include the Alliance Health Center and East Mississippi State Hospital, the latter of which has been in operation since 1882.